ipitio/pihole-speedtest/README.md

 Buy @arevindh a ☕️ if you like this project :)

 <a href="https://www.buymeacoffee.com/itsmesid" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

+@ipitio is not accepting donations at this time, but a star is always appreciated!